-Telepathy and Surveillance Converge in 'Overthrow'
+Telepathy And Surveillance Converge In 'Overthrow'

 Overthrow, a perceptive (if overlong) new novel by Caleb Crain, unpicks this new reality: Its protagonists want to not only destroy the digital surveillance apparatus, but to see if it is possible to know each other better than the machines do.

 The novel begins with a pickup.
-Matthew, a graduate student in his 30s, is walking home one night when he becomes aware of a skateboarder with a "moonglow complexion" rolling towards him.
+Matthew, a graduate student in his 30s, is walking home one night when he becomes aware of a skateboarder with a "moonglow complexion" rolling toward him.
 They say hi.
 Matthew quickly realizes that Leif — the skateboarder — is the leader of a group called, semi seriously, "The Working Group for the Refinement of the Perception of Feelings."
 (Mind reading is a cruder way of putting it.)

 The group, loosely affiliated with the Occupy movement, soon takes on a political color.
 Could they use this hypersensitivity for political aims?
 Codebreaking?
 Guessing passwords?
 Cracking "government secrets" and uncovering "corporate misdoings"?